Skip to content

 Materials

-• A hard-boiled egg (peeled)
+• A peeled hard-boiled egg

-• A glass bottle with a mouth slightly smaller than the egg
+• A glass bottle

 • A small piece of paper

-• Matches (adult supervision required)
+• Matches with adult supervision

 Steps

-2. Place the peeled egg on top of the bottle opening immediately.
+2. Place the egg on the opening.

 The Science